Black Pepper (Hei Hu Jiao)

 Botanical Name: Piper nigrum

-Below is an overview of Black Pepper (Hei Hu Jiao), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Black Pepper (Hei Hu Jiao).
+Below is an overview of black pepper, combining and interpreting the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of black pepper.

 Organs/Systems: Digestion, Lungs, Brain, Skin